 Consumer routers are usually configured to issue an IP address to your devices via DHCP as soon as they are connected.
 This means that in most cases, connecting your Pi to the internet via a wired Ethernet connection is as simple as connecting your Raspberry Pi to your internet router/switch with a standard Ethernet cable.

 Should you run into an issue on a wired Ethernet connection you should test the connection on your PC/laptop first.
 If your PC can get an internet connection on a wired Ethernet cable, typically the Pi can too.

 - A damaged Ethernet cable.
 This is pretty rare but it can happen.

-- DHCP may be turned off on your router and because of that your device is not being issued an IP address.
-Most consumer routers have DHCP enabled by default, so if it is disabled it's quite likely that you have a special networking setup that you are aware of which may require a static address be assigned to your Pi.
+- DHCP service may be turned off on your device and because of that your device is not being issued an IP address.

 - If you're connecting through a USB-to-Ethernet adapter instead of default Ethernet port you might run into driver issues if your USB device is not natively supported in your chosen operating system.
 You may wish to try using the standard Pi Ethernet port first to establish if the issue is general, or is specific to the particular USB device you are using.

-The command below will send 5 packet to google and return connection statistics.
+"Ping" is the most common way to test a connection, whether you're connected on Ethernet or WiFi.
+The command below will send 5 packets to google and return connection statistics.

 sudo ping -c 5 www.google.com